 States mandating accrued paid leave

-To date, 14 states — Arizona, California, Colorado, Connecticut, Maryland, Massachusetts, Michigan, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont and Washington — and Washington, DC, have enacted paid sick leave mandates.
+To date, 13 states — Arizona, California, Colorado, Connecticut, Maryland, Massachusetts, Michigan, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington — and Washington, DC, have enacted paid sick leave mandates.
 Maine and Nevada have laws requiring accrued paid time off not limited to sick time.

 All of these laws have certain common features, including the following:

-- Accruals are based on the employee’s work location and start on the date of hire.
+- Accruals are based on the employee’s work location.

-- Employers whose existing paid leave programs (e.g., time off, sick leave or personal leave) meet or exceed the maximum accrual and allow the same leave uses without more restrictions or limitations don’t have to provide additional leave.
+- Employers whose existing paid leave programs (e.g., time off, sick leave or personal leave) meet or exceed the maximum accrual don’t have to provide additional leave if the existing plan allows the same leave uses without more restrictions or limitations.

-- Employees exempt from the federal Fair Labor Standards Act’s minimum wage and overtime standards are considered to work 40 hours per week.
+- To determine hours worked, employees exempt from the federal Fair Labor Standards Act’s minimum wage and overtime standards are considered to work 40 hours per week.

 - Properly classified independent contractors are not eligible for paid sick leave.